 In addition to our degree programs, we offer undergraduate certificate programs to enhance your academic experience.

-For a summer or a semester, you can experience island living and hands-on learning, passionate professors, small classes, low faculty-to-student ratios and the camaraderie of a close-knit community.
+For a summer or a semester, you can experience island living and hands-on learning, earnest faculty, small classes, low faculty-to-student ratios and the camaraderie of a close-knit community.

 Students from all disciplines—not just marine science—shape their experience by mixing field courses, lab courses, lectures and research to meet curricular needs and match personal interests.